Judas Priest Family Tree

 The Rolling Stones are among the most classic of rock bands.
 Halford said they sounded classic even when they were new.

 Jimi Hendrix is one of the most influential guitar players of his time and after.
 He was one of the inspirations for Halford to get into music.
 K.K. named him as his main influence saying Hendrix was the future of guitar playing when he started.
 Glenn also names Hendrix as a huge influence.
-Ian also names Hendrix as an influence.
+Ian and Richie also names Hendrix as an influence.

 Janis Joplin was as soul/blues singer in the psychedelic late 60’s.
 Halford named her as one of the singers he was listing to in his teen years.